Valley Boulevard: Description

-Valley Boulevard (former US 60, US 70 and US 99) is a vital and growing professional and business sector that includes many Asian markets, eateries and other service-oriented businesses such as physicians and dentists.
+Valley Boulevard (former US 60, US 70, and US 99) is a vital and growing professional and business sector that includes many Asian markets, eateries and other service-oriented businesses such as physicians and dentists.
 There are multiple Asian banks and Asian owned and operated enterprises that accommodate the burgeoning Asian population.

 The Asian communities in the San Gabriel Valley follow along a 25 mi stretch of Valley Boulevard covering the entire length of the San Gabriel Valley with Alhambra on the west side and Diamond Bar on the east side.
 Asian communities in the San Gabriel Valley extend as far north as San Marino and Arcadia and as far south as Hacienda Heights and Rowland Heights.

 Valley Boulevard begins at Lincoln Park, off North Main Street near downtown Los Angeles, about a mile northeast of the downtown Los Angeles Chinatown.
 From North Main Street, Valley runs east along a five-mile (8 km) stretch including large industrial tracts and the largely Hispanic community of Lincoln Heights.
 Midway between downtown Chinatown to the west and the start of the ethnic Chinese suburbs to the east is the Ming Ya Buddhist Temple, on Valley Boulevard in Lincoln Heights.

-From Los Angeles, Valley Blvd. enters Alhambra, the "Gateway to the San Gabriel Valley".
+From Los Angeles, Valley Boulevard enters Alhambra, the "Gateway to the San Gabriel Valley".
 Alhambra, which is 47% Asian according to the 2000 census, has a large number of Asian businesses along Valley Boulevard.
 Alhambra's Valley Boulevard boasts numerous noodle shops, Asian cafés and the original Sam Woo Barbecue restaurant.
 The artful Wing Lung Bank features the largest glass tile mural in North America, composed of 996,000 3/4" glass tiles.
 Each year, Alhambra and San Gabriel host one of the largest Lunar Chinese New Year celebrations in the country which includes a parade along Valley Boulevard.